Skip to main content

 Module Required

-You must include the PopupModule in your application in order to use these features.
+You must include the PopupModule (Web, Desktop) in your application in order to use these features.

 package popups import io.nacular.doodle.application.Application import io.nacular.doodle.application.Modules.Companion.PopupModule import io.nacular.doodle.application.application import io.nacular.doodle.controls.PopupManager import io.nacular.doodle.core.Display import org.kodein.di.instance class PopupApp(display: Display, popupManager: PopupManager): Application { init { // .. } override fun shutdown() {} } //sampleStart fun main() { application(modules = listOf(PopupModule)) { PopupApp(display = instance(), popupManager = instance()) } } //sampleEnd